Mix the salt and garlic powder well into the Greek yogurt.

 Pop on the lid and allow to age for 2 days in the fridge to let the flavours really develop.

-This will keep for up to 3 weeks in the fridge.
+This will keep for up to a month in the fridge.